jtnydv/proton/script/README.md

 # PSCode environment

-    INFO: PSCode environment is a feature that allows you to run ProtonScript program without using a proton command.
+    INFO: PSCode environment is a feature that allows you to run ProtonScript program without encoding and without using a proton command.

-**1.** Add a `#!/usr/bin/env pscode` hasbang to your ProtonScript program file and execute it just using `./`.
+**1.** Add a `#!/usr/bin/env pscode` hasbang to your ProtonScript program file.

+**2.** Run `program.p` using this following commands.

 > chmod +x program.p